youcan-shop/coding-challenges/Software Engineer/README.md

 ## Context

 ### Product definition
-A product has a name, a description, a price, an image, and belongs to 0..n categories.
+A product has a name, a description, a price, an image, and belongs to 0..2 categories.

 - name (string)
 - description (string)
 - price (float)
 - image (file)
-- belongs to n categories

 ### Category definition
 A category is simply a name and eventual parent category